antoniocigna/BilingBuilder/README.md

 BilingBuilder tries to syncronize the source and translation texts automatically, but let the user to correct it if needed  (warnings are issued in case of doubts).

+## How to use it
+It's better to have a look at the presentation and the user guides it's take only a few minutes.
+In a few words you have to
+* download the **BilingBuilder** folder
+* run  **BilingBuilder.html** file
+* follow the istructions

 ## Privacy
 * No files are sent to the web,